flxinxout/flxinxout.github.io/_projects/1_project.md

 </div>

 I don't want to give too much details here, but the idea is pretty simple when you said it loud.
 The confguration of the tiles is done via MLIR-AIE.
 It setups an IT to bridge with external memory, and a CT to compute a DFT.
 They are linked with ObjectFIFOs, abstract elements implementing first-in first-out buffers to send data across the NPU.
 In addition, the toolchain outputs a binary file (xclbin) and instructions file that are used by a runtime called XRT to let the host code actually execute the DFT kernel on the NPU.

+<h2>Conclusion</h2>

+The term "evaluation" in the title of this project permitted me to conclude if yes or no, offloading DFTs on XDNA/AIE-ML NPU architecture is interesting.
+The answer is <strong>NO</strong> for many reasons, but even if I can moderate the no with a very small yes, let me explain the results.

+The idea has been to benchmark the time needed for the NPU to compute a 512-point DFT against a CPU implementation from srsRAN.
+I can fairly answer that the NPU is not optimal.
+Kernels have overhead when starting them (resource allocations most of the time) of around 60 microseconds.
+Computing DFTs sequentially, one at a time, is not a good way of measuring efficiency in an NPU.
+But because srsRAN was computing DFTs like that, and I didn't have time to build another benchmark, this is the main numerical result that I could made.
+In addition, the number of issues I got to just run complex-floats operations let me perplexe on the use of this ML architecture for DSP applications (seems a little bit logic... its in the name).

+Still, I strongly disagree that NPU are not useful, we just need the right one: the XDNA/AIE architecture contained in Versal SoCs from AMD.
+A new project would be to offload DFTs on this chips and see how the CPU can compute other stuff rapidly, see if we can gain time and performance: that's the main idea behind the NPU, relax the CPU.